The Free City (Zephyria)

 The Labor Movements

-Ideological KinSprawl labor organizers see Zephyria as proof that workers can build something better.
-Underground unions smuggle members to Zephyria for training in self-governance, cooperative economics, and strike organization.
+Ideological KinSprawl labor organizers see Zephyria as proof.
+Underground unions smuggle members here for training in self-governance, cooperative economics, and strike organization.
 Then they go back.

 The risk: Every labor organizer who's been to Zephyria is a walking advertisement for post-corporate life.
 Ironclad has started tracking workers who "disappear" for suspiciously long vacations.